 4 egg whites

-5 tbsp almond oil (you can use any kind of mild oil, sunflower oil, walnut oil, rapeseed oil)
+5 tbsp cold-pressed olive oil or olive oil (you can use any kind of mild oil, flax, sunflower, coconut, walnut, rapeseed)

-When the meringues are cold, spread with hazelnut butter and top it with the mango raspberry cream.
+When the meringues are completely cold, spread a layer of nut butter to cover the base.
+Then top with the Mango & Raspberry soft serve.
 Serve and enjoy!

 David was here …